e-gun/HipparchiaGoServer/INSTRUCTIONS/CUSTOMIZATION.md

-If you put a file named `hgs-prolix-conf.json` into `.config` in your home folder, you can override a number of built-in defaults.
+If you edit the file named `hgs-prolix-conf.json` in the folder `.config` within your home folder, you can override a number of built-in defaults.
-You can also delete the very basic `hgo-conf.json` if you do this, but you will want to get `PGLogin` right.
+You need to get `PGLogin` right.
+The password is the most important part.
+The other values should be correct at their defaults.

 One-time overrides are available by setting flags when launching `HipparchiaGoServer`.
 Try running `HipparchiaGoServer -h` to see them.

-You can skip any of the items below and they will have defaults inserted instead.

 Items of most interest: